Garden Plain, Kansas: Transportation

-U.S. Routes 54 / 400 is located a few blocks north of the city running east/west.
+U.S. Routes 54 / 400 is located a few blocks north of the city running east–west.
 Many streets in the area are of dirt gravel.

 The K&O Railroad line connects to the city from the west.
 The line east of the city is abandoned.

+The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Garden Plain on a line between Wichita and Pratt.
+Dedicated passenger service was provided until at least 1926, while mixed trains continued until at least 1961.
+As of 2025, the nearest passenger rail station is located in Hutchinson, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.

 Notable people

 Notable individuals who were born in and/or have lived in Garden Plain include: